xland/redredstar/ReadMe.md

 ﻿# RedRedStar

-A Gui Framework with easy-to-use API , powered by Skia and Yoga.
+A Gui Framework powered by Skia and Yoga.

 Currently under development.